ERP vs. Accounting Software: Differences Explained

 5. SAP Business One

-This ERP is a highly scalable solution which can grow with businesses.
+This ERP is a highly scalable solution that can grow with businesses.
 SAP Business One is primarily aimed at the SMB market.
-The multi-currency and multi-language support allows for international growth opportunities.
+The multi-currency and multi-language support allow for international growth opportunities.
 However, users looking for full accounting services may be disappointed there isn’t a payroll module.

 SAP Business One: Sales Analysis